Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 * not enough revenue
 * too much risk/fraud
 * not technically possible
+3. Who has previously tried to fix this problem?
+Who has tried to do it with this solution?
-3. What is technically possible now that wasn't possible before, and what emergent behavior does it enable?
+4. What is technically possible now that wasn't possible before, and what emergent behavior does it enable?
 Why now?

 ### Product Questions to Answer